mandarpradhan/Deep_learning_for_object_detection/README.md

 Code organization
 =================
+Demo.ipynb -- Run this to see a demo of the object detector PLease download the file 'best.pth' to this same directory as the one containing Demo.ipynb to run the Demonstration. path to download best.pth ==> https://drive.google.com/file/d/1BIAHNjsrb4KWQNQnWOADgrHmG-xKRgR5/view?usp=sharing <br/>
-Our_VGG16.py - contains our VGG base architecture Training.ipynb - trains the model to reproduce loss graphs as in Figure 4-8 predict.py - To run on the test data to get bounding boxes as in figure 9-15 yolo_loss.py - It is the separate python file to deal with loss function for the model demo . ipynb -- Run a demo of our code ###( reproduce Figure 3 of our report ) config.py -- contains global variables and paths to change
+Our_VGG16.py - contains our VGG base architecture <br/>
+Training.ipynb - Trains the model <br/>
+predict.py - To run on the test data to get bounding boxes as in figure 9-15 <br/>
+yolo_loss.py - It is the separate python file to deal with loss function for the model <br/>
+CONFIG.py -- contains global variables and paths to change <br/>

 [Demo_image01/2/3/4] -- output images of demo.ipynb
-voc2012test - test ground truth annotations
+voc2012test - test ground truth annotations<br/>
 voc2007test - train ground truth annotations

-path to download best.pth ==> https://drive.google.com/file/d/1BIAHNjsrb4KWQNQnWOADgrHmG-xKRgR5/view?usp=sharing